How To Make Fireclay – Low Cost Recipes

 refractory clay mortarclay fireclay flamesafe flameware

-How To Make Homemade Fireclay
+How To Make Fireclay

 • Grog, to reduce shrinking

-• Woodchips or small objects burn away, to reduce weight
+• Woodchips or small objects burn away to reduce weight

 • Refractory materials